- ENTER HERE

-The artist must state the sale price of the work on the submission form and this should include VAT (if he/she is VAT registered).
+The artist (excluding children) must state the sale price of the work on the submission form and this should include VAT (if he/she is VAT registered).
 This price will be listed in the catalogue and on our website.
-For Children and Moving Image, a price is optional.

 Where applicable, all work must be for sale.
 It is strongly recommended that the work is strategically priced in accordance with market value and NOT artificially overpriced.
 The spirit of the competition and the exhibition(s) is that all works are for sale at sensible prices so allowing the public to acquire and collect works of art.
 Adult work that is not for sale cannot be entered into this competition.
-The maximum price for adults works is £20,000 and for the Children's competition is £300.
-Remember we receive 50% of the price if a work is sold, and give 5% to a Childrens’ Art Charity.
+The maximum price for adults works is £20,000.
+Remember we receive 40% of the price if a work is sold.

-SECOND STAGE JUDGING (NOT APPLICABLE FOR THE CHILDREN'S COMPETITION OR MOVING IMAGE)
+SECOND STAGE JUDGING (NOT APPLICABLE FOR THE CHILDREN'S COMPETITION)